 Agility is for IT departments only

-When it comes to tools and methods for project management (such as Waterfall, Scrum, Kanban, SAFe, Lean…), Agility has proven to be a great source of advantages for many different purposes, and not exclusively for IT ones.
+When it comes to tools and methods for project management (such as Waterfall, Gantt, Scrum, Kanban, SAFe, Lean…), Agility has proven to be a great source of advantages for many different purposes, and not exclusively for IT ones.
 This is why agile methods and values have progressively been applied to sectors such as sales, marketing, HR and more broadly to any other organizational aspect.
 Finally, implementing agile practices to all business processes is a key strategic issue, especially for those big companies considering to deploy large-scale agility.

 You don’t need tools to be Agile